seqan/seqan3/doc/tutorial/alphabet/index.md

 We have shown three solutions for assigning variables of alphabet type.
 1. Assignment by character literal, i.e. appending the operator `_dna4` to the respective char symbol. <br/>
-   This is the handiest way, as it can be used temporarily (without creating a variable) as well.
+   This is the handiest way, as it can be also used as a temporary object.
 2. Assignment by `char` via the global function seqan3::assign_char. <br/>
    This is useful if the assignment target already exists, e.g. in a sequence vector.
 3. Assignment by rank via the global function seqan3::assign_rank. <br/>